OUTLINE OF 18TH CENTURY ASTRONOMY

 1746 - Euler explains refraction by wave theory of light

-1747 - Clairaut finds first solution of 3-body problem for Moon
+1747 - Clairaut first solves of 3-body problem for Moon

 1748 - Bradley discovers Earth nutation, predicted by Newton